arduino/lab-micropython-package-installer/README.md

 - Arduino Nano ESP32
 - Arduino Nano 33 BLE

+**Note:** This tool may work for 3rd party boards too.
+This is however not officially supported.

 ## ⚙️ Installation

 You can download the binary for your operating system from the [release page](https://github.com/arduino/lab-micropython-package-installer/releases).